mdn/curriculum/curriculum/1-core/3-scripting.md

 Learning outcomes:

-- Understand that, in JavaScript, most things are objects, and you’ve used objects every time you’ve touched JavaScript
+- Understand that, in JavaScript, most things are objects, and you've used objects every time you've touched JavaScript

 - Basic syntax